andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/handler_func.md

 ### Description

 This endpoint is called when a Bamboo Client user wants to start using a Bamboo Agent to interact with using the command [`use [agent]`](../../Client/commands.md#use).
 Using the model [use_agent](../Database/model_agents.md#use_agent), the Bamboo Teamserver will be able to identify if the Bamboo Agent specified exist.
-If it does, the data of that Bamboo Agent will be return.
+If it does, the data of that Bamboo Agent will be returned.

 ### Request schema